-- a) guaranteed benefits; and - b) non-guaranteed benefits, in the form of special bonus, interest and / or final bonus.
+- a) guaranteed benefits, such as guaranteed cash value and guaranteed death benefit; and - b) non-guaranteed benefits, in the form of regular bonus, interest and / or final bonus.

 Premiums of your participating policy will be pooled together with the premiums from owners of other policies in one of our participating funds.
 We will invest and manage the participating fund in a wide range of assets, including bonds, equities, etc. Your policy will then entitle you to a share of this participating fund.